 Write the total excess deductions brought forward from last year in Box 10C.
-This box cannot be completed for the tax year ending 31 March 2020.

 Calculate the amount of allowable deductions you can claim this year adjusting for excess deductions.
 Write the total Residential rental deductions claimed this year in Box 10D.
 This should equal Box 10B plus Box 10C less the amount of excess deductions for each property and/or property portfolio shown in Box 10F.